Phone, Internet & Apps

 If your device supports eSim technology, you can purchase a digital SIM card from a Ukrainian mobile operator instead of a physical one. eSim has the same functions as a plastic card, but you don't need to insert it into your smartphone.
 You just need to scan the QR code provided by the operator when you purchase the card.

-The advantage of eSim is that one such card contains up to five numbers of any operator.
+The advantage of eSim is that the card can contain up to five numbers of any operator.
 One of the five numbers is active.
 It can be easily changed in the phone's settings.
 You can use both an eSIM and a standard SIM card simultaneously, and both numbers will be active.
 Besides, eSIM cannot be lost, allowing you to protect your personal data better.

 How to get the Internet in Ukraine with your non-Ukrainian operator?